-For more information on cluster images (also referred to as vSphere Lifecycle Manager images, see vSphere Lifecycle Manager Images.
+For more information on cluster images (also referred to as vSphere Lifecycle Manager Images), see vSphere Lifecycle Manager Images.

 - ESXi base image

 The base image is an ESXi image that VMware provides with every release of ESXi.
 The base image is a collection of components that is complete and can boot up a server.
 Base images have a user-readable name and a unique version.

 - Vendor Add-On

-A vendor add-on is a collection of software components that OEMs create and distribute for ESXi hosts.
-The vendor add-on can contain drivers, patches, and solutions.
+A vendor add-on is a collection of software components for the ESXi hosts that OEMs create and distribute.
+This vendor add-on can contain drivers, patches, and solutions.

 A component is the smallest discrete unit in an image, created and published by third-party software vendors.

 Firmware refers to firmware and drivers add-on, a special type of vendor add-on designed to assist in the firmware update process.
 The firmware and drivers add-on contains firmware for a specific server type and corresponding drivers.
 To add a firmware and drivers add-on to your image, you must install the hardware support manager plug-in provided by the hardware vendor for the hosts in the respective cluster.

-vSphere Lifecycle Manager images must be created in vSphere and then imported to VMware Cloud Foundation.
-Unlike vSphere where images are managed per cluster, VMware Cloud Foundation allows you to manage all images in a single place and re-use them for clusters across workload domains.
+Cluster images must be created in vSphere 7.0 and then imported to Cloud Foundation.
+Unlike vSphere where cluster images are managed per cluster, Cloud Foundation allows you to manage all cluster images in a single place and re-use them for clusters across workload domains.

-You can create an image either on the management domain vCenter Server, or a vCenter Server external to VMware Cloud Foundation.
-Since an image is created for a cluster of hosts, you must create a cluster enabled for vSphere Lifecycle Manager images and then create an image for that cluster.
+You can create an image either on the management domain vCenter Server, or a vCenter Server external to Cloud Foundation.
+Since an image is created for a cluster of hosts, you must create a vLCM-enabled cluster and then create an image for that cluster.
 While creating the image, you specify the ESXi version and can also select vendor add-ons, components, or firmware for the image.

-If you created the image in a vCenter Server managed by VMware Cloud Foundation, you can extract the image from the vSphere cluster and apply it to a VI worklaod domain.
-If you created the image in an external vCenter Server, you export the image specification and component files from vSphere to your local computer.
-You then import these files to VMware Cloud Foundation so that you can apply the image to a VI workload domain.
+After the image is created in vSphere, you export the cluster image specification and component files from vSphere to your local computer.
+You then import these files to Cloud Foundation so that you can apply the image to a vLCM-enabled VI workload domain.

-- vSphere Lifecycle Manager images automate the lifecycle management of your VMware Cloud Foundation environment including firmware by using cluster images.
+- vLCM (vSphere Lifecycle Manager) automates the lifecycle management of your Cloud Foundation environment including firmware by using cluster images.

-- vSphere Lifecycle Manager baselines also automates the lifecycle management of your VMware Cloud Foundation environment, but firmware updates are manual.
+- vSphere Update Manager (VUM) also automates the lifecycle management of your Cloud Foundation environment but firmware updates are manual.
 The management domain is VUM-based.